 This year, we have strengthened our team with 3 summer workers.
 There was no shortage of competent candidates and open applications kept coming at a steady pace throughout the winter and spring.
 It has been really nice to see how Bluugo draws the attention of students from some of the best schools around!

 Hi!
 I am Ken Riippa from Helsinki, a first-year student in Aalto University’s Information Networks Programme.
 I am working at Bluugo’s Machine Learning team for the summer.

-While working at Bluugo, It has been great to meet experts from different fields and see how for example a CEO, Sales Director, Marketing Manager or a Project Manager really operates.
-It has helped me form a deeper understanding of how things are done in “the real-world” compared to the more academic world of a university.
+While working at Bluugo, It has been great to meet experts from different fields and see how for example a CEO, Sales Director, Marketing Manager, or Project Manager really operates.
+It has helped me form a deeper understanding of how things are done in “the real world” compared to the more academic world of a university.